 There is an important point relating to pregnancy.
 There is a tremendous amount of advice for a woman who is looking to become pregnant or is pregnant, but pregnancy does not arise from just one person, it arises from a couple, and there needs to be equal concentration on the result of drinking alcohol for the man as well as the woman.

 We know that drinking during pregnancy can lead to lifelong physical, behavioural and cognitive disabilities for the child.
 My hon.
 Friend the Member for Congleton mentioned foetal alcohol syndrome as a sign that a woman has drunk too much during pregnancy.
-Of course, binge drinking is the great no-no. A long list of difficulties occur as a result, but I will not go into them into them all here; a number of speakers have already gone into that.
+Of course, binge drinking is the great no-no. A long list of difficulties occur as a result, but I will not go into them all here; a number of speakers have already gone into that.

 However, the important question is when to advise a woman to stop drinking altogether, since that is the advice of the medical establishment in this area.
 There is a very good indication that she should stop when she intends to get pregnant, rather than when she is pregnant.
 There can be a fairly long period between someone intending to get pregnant and knowing that they are pregnant, which reinforces the value of that.